-Diffusion-weighted MR imaging is sensitive to the structure of biological tissue at the microscopic level.
-The cancer lesion often has a high cellularity that limits the movement of water molecules within the lesion.
-With prostate cancer, a lesion usually appears dark on apparent diffusion coefficient (ADC) maps indicating diffusion restriction while normal tissue appears bright.
+Diffusion weighted magnetic resonance imaging is sensitive to the structure of biological tissue at the microscopic level.
+The cancer lesion often has a high cellularity, more than 30 tumor cell clusters, that limits the movement of water molecules within the lesion.
+With prostate cancer, a lesion usually appears dark on apparent diffusion coefficient maps indicating diffusion restriction while normal tissue appears bright.

-Dynamic contrast-enhanced MR Imaging is a powerful tool in providing a map of blood flow of prostate gland, which is increased in prostate cancer.
+Dynamic contrast-enhanced magnetic resonance imaging (DCE-MRI) is a powerful tool in providing a map of blood flow of prostate gland, which is increased in prostate cancer.
 In recent studies, DCE-MRI of the prostate gland has been shown to provide excellent enhanced imaging that is useful for both the detection and staging of prostate cancer with the specificity of DCE at approximately 85%.

-MRI-ultrasound fusion-guided prostate biopsy allows precise placement of the biopsy needle into the target under direct vision by real time ultrasound which is fused with the pre-existing MR imaging.
-MR/US fusion guided biopsy of prostate cancer has been proven to be an accurate tool (positive yield up to 85%) in confirming the diagnosis of prostate cancer.
-It is particularly useful for patients with prior negative transrectal US guided biopsies.
+MRI-ultrasound fusion-guided prostate biopsy allows precise placement of the biopsy needle into the target under direct vision by real time ultrasound which is fused with the pre-existing MRI.
+MRI-ultrasound fusion-guided biopsy of prostate cancer has been proven to be an accurate tool (positive yield up to 85%) in confirming the diagnosis of prostate cancer.
+It is particularly useful for patients with prior negative transrectal ultrasonography (TRUS) guided biopsies.

 A study published in 2015 by the Center for Cancer Research found that fusion biopsy is 30 percent more accurate in diagnosing high-risk, aggressive cancers than a TRUS biopsy.